🎁 Click for the best Holiday deals or Our Gift List

 See for yourself:

-Use the exclusive Infopathy coupon code URBAN10 for 10% off site-wide.
+Use the exclusive Infopathy coupon code URBAN10 for 10% off

 At the lowest level, everything we experience carries an electrical signal.
 From food and drink, to thinking, to supplements and drugs.
 Each with its own unique electromagnetic signature.
-Infoceuticals are believed to work based on the Quantum Electrodynamic (QED) Theory.
-Electromagnetic signals are the core of infoceuticals, and applied properly can stimulate the body’s built-in regenerative abilities.
+Scientists believe infoceuticals work based on the Quantum Electrodynamic (QED) Theory.

 For a visual synopsis, check out this 3-minute clip:

-In a landmark 1988 study, researchers discovered that water has “memory”.
-Despite diluting a serum to the point that none of the active molecule was present, the serum retained its beneficial properties.
-As I previously wrote about in my deep hydration article, there’s a fourth phase of water (beyond solid, liquid, gas), Dr. Pollack found that water exposed to light and other stimuli became exclusion zone (EZ) water.
+As I previously wrote about in my deep hydration article, there’s a fourth phase of gel-like water (a state separate from solid, liquid or gas).
+Dr. Pollack found that water exposed to light and other stimuli became exclusion zone (EZ) water.

 This 51-minute documentary explains water memory in depth: